finalfusion/finalfrontier/man/finalfrontier-skipgram.1.md

 `--threads` *N*

-:   The number of thread to use during training for parallelization.
-The
+:   The number of thread to use during training for
-    default is to use half of the logical CPUs of the machine.
+    parallelization.
+The default is to use half of the logical CPUs of the machine, capped at 20 threads.
+Increasing the number of threads increases the probability of update collisions, requiring more epochs to reach the same loss.

 `--zipf` *EXP*